Standard Deduction: A Key Tax Benefit for All

 Day Trading vs. Long-Term Trading

-- Long-Term Investors: If you hold your investments for over a year, you benefit from lower long-term capital gains tax rates.
+- Long-Term Investors: Holding investments longer can yield lower capital gains tax rates.

 Utilizing Tax Software and Resources